acq4/acq4/doc/source/userGuide/calibration.rst

-7. Initial manipulator calibration
+8. Initial manipulator calibration
 ----------------------------------

 This procedure should be performed any time a manipulator is physically reconfigured (like if the orientation of the manipulator or headstage is adjusted), or whenever it appears that the manipulator calibrations are no longer correct.

-1. Run manipulator hardware calibrations, if needed.
+1. Run calibrations recommended by the hardware manufacturer, if needed.
     - For Sensapex uMp:
         - Move manipulator to a safe position and remove the pipette+holder.
           NOTE: The manipulator will move over its full range of motion, so it is important